IMAGINARY/hilbert-gallery/ARCHITECTURE.md

 ## General description

-The *backend* allows creating exhibitions made from photos and videos, and dynamically asigning them to client screens that will display them to visitors as a slideshow.
+The *backend* allows creating exhibitions made from sequences of photos and videos, and dynamically asigning them to client screens that will display them to visitors as a slideshow.

 The system then can autonomously playback the exhibition on its own.
 The server provides client screens